 Azolla Cultivation – An Opportunity to Increase Farm Income

-Azolla is a type of aquatic fern that is found in temperate climatic conditions; it is very suitable for paddy cultivation.
+Azolla is a type of aquatic fern found in temperate climatic conditions; it is very suitable for paddy cultivation.
 It forms a green carpet over the water.
-The cyanobacteria
+The cyanobacteria:

-( Blue-green Algae) is present with this fern as a symbiont in the lower cavities, which fixes the atmospheric nitrogen with an estimated rate of 25 kg/ha
+Blue-green Algae are present with this fern as a symbiont in the lower cavities, which fixes the atmospheric nitrogen with an estimated rate of 25 kg/ha

-Dry Azolla flakes can be used as poultry feed, and green Azolla can be used as fish feed It is also used as biofertilizers, mosquito repellents, salads, etc. More importantly, Azolla is a good bioscavenger that takes away heavy metals.
+Dry Azolla flakes can be used as poultry feed, and green Azolla can be used as fish feed.
+It is also used as a biofertilizer, a mosquito repellent, in salads, etc. More importantly, Azolla is a good bioscavenger that takes away heavy metals.

 Major Advantages of Azolla:

-1) It can fix the atmospheric Carbon dioxide and Nitrogen in the form of carbohydrates and ammonia respectively and after decomposition it adds the carbon and nitrogen to enrich the soil
+1) It can fix the atmospheric Carbon dioxide and Nitrogen in the form of carbohydrates and ammonia, respectively, after decomposition, it adds the carbon and nitrogen to enrich the soil

 2) It can be grown easily in the wild as well as in controlled conditions